Electrical Contractor in Phoenix, AZ

 Do Phoenix electricians need a license?

 Yes.
 Electrical work in Phoenix over $1,000 requires an active Arizona ROC C-11 (commercial), L-11 (residential), or KA-11 (dual) license.
-ContractShield verifies every Phoenix electrician's ROC number before they can submit a bid.
+ContractShield collects every Phoenix electrician's ROC number for your review before they can submit a bid.

 How much does a 200-amp panel upgrade cost in Phoenix?